 NOW OPEN FOR PUBLIC USE DAILY - SUNRISE TO 10:00PM**

+The Bartlett Pickleball Courts officially opened for use on Thursday, June 24th.
 During the initial couple of months the facility will be utilized almost exclusively for open play on a first-come, first-serve basis.
 We do have a player rotation system in place that is the be followed anytime there are players waiting for court time to ensure that there is equitable access for everyone.

 Bartlett Pickleball Courts represent the City of Bartlett's first dedicated outdoor pickleball facility.
 This beautiful new facility has been designed by DALHOFF THOMAS design studio and built by ViktorHall Construction.
 The complex includes six lighted courts and is located at Shadowlawn Park, which is adjacent to the Bartlett Ninth Grade Academy on Shadowlawn Road (click here for directions on Google Maps).